-done This method should be used to get access to the chat session object. chat.startSession(options).done(function(session { // session.sendMessage, session.onAgentConnected and all other method are at your disposal. }); Resolved with an event containing an error message describing what went wrong.
+done This method should be us chat session object. ed to get access to the chat.startSession(options).done(function(session) { // session.sendMessage, session.onAgentConnected and all other method are at your disposal. }); Resolved with an event comessage describing what ontaining an error went wrong.
 Event structure: Parameter Meaning fail event.error.code Code specifying the particular error event.error.description Description of error (English is default language).
-Tip For a list of possible error code es, see Error Codes.
+Tip For a list of possible error code s, see Error Codes.

-Options are expected as a single object with named properties.
+Options Options are expected as a single object with named properties.
 For example:

 '''

 chat.startSession({

 serverUrl: '...',

 username: 'Anonymous'

-});
+).

 '''

 Option Туре Default Value Mandatory Description serverUrl string undefined Yes (except when transport option is provided) URL of the CometD chat backend if built-in CometD transport is to be used. username string 'User' No Optional parameter.
 Name (nickname) of the visitor who initiated the chat session.
 If absent, and chat user is anonymous, default value is used. subject string undefined No Subject of the chat session.
 If option is absent, parameter is left empty. userData Object undefined No Represents a set of parameters that can\should be specified when creating the chat session.
-Typical use-case: providing data obtained from a registration form. chat.startChat({ // Passed data will be used to identify and/or create user contact. userData: { FirstName: 'John', LastName: 'Doe', EmailAddress: 'johndoe@example.com } });
+Typical use-case: providing data obtained from a registration form. chat.startChat({ // Passed data will be used to identify and/or create user contact. userData: { FirstName: 'John', LastName: 'Doe', EmailAddress: 'johndoe@example.com